Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> It is far easier to start something than it is to finish it.
+> The fear of death is more to be feared, than death itself.

 <!-- QUOTE_END -->